Datasance/docs.datasance.com/ioFog_3.0/potctl/getting-familiar.md

   potctl [command]

 Available Commands:
-  attach        Attach an existing ioFog resource to an ECN configure     Configure potctl or SSH details an existing resource connect       Connect to an existing ioFog cluster create        Create a resource delete        Delete an existing ioFog resource deploy        Deploy ioFog platform or components on existing infrastructure describe      Get detailed information of existing resources detach        Detach an existing ioFog resource from its ECN disconnect    Disconnect from an ioFog cluster
+  attach        Attach an existing ioFog resource to Control Plane configure     Configure potctl or ioFog resources connect       Connect to an existing Control Plane create        Create a resource delete        Delete an existing ioFog resource deploy        Deploy Edge Compute Network components on existing infrastructure describe      Get detailed information of existing resources detach        Detach an existing ioFog resource from its ECN disconnect    Disconnect from an ioFog cluster